 My favourite part of the ebook deals with teaching pronunciation.
 Novice teachers often struggle with this area due to not receiving sufficient training.
 Understanding phonology requires a lot of studying from the teacher’s side, and gaining confidence to use that knowledge in the classroom takes some time.
 Clements provides some pretty cool ideas and pronunciation activities.
 Of course, it’s important to go beyond individual phonemes and focus on features such as connected speech or sentences stress since they play a crucial role in terms of intelligibility.

 If you are familiar with the ELT Planning blog, you’ll know what to expect from the ebook.
 The author’s writing style makes everything clear and easy to follow.
 When you read the book, you feel like you are receiving useful advice from a supportive experienced colleague, which is exactly what newly-certified teachers need.
-The ebook is available for a reasonable price, and I highly recommend it to those who have recently started teaching.
+I highly recommend this title to those who have recently started teaching.
 I wish I had read something like this immediately after finishing my CELTA because I spent the following 18 months learning to teach through trial and error, and it took me a long time to discover resources that pointed me in the right direction.

 As the author himself points out, 100+ Professional Development Tips for Post-CELTA Teachers isn’t a comprehensive guide.
 For example, I think that newly-qualified teachers would also benefit from learning more about teaching listening skills or working with children.
 The ebook doesn’t explicitly deal with online teaching either even though being able to do that is now part of our professional lives.
 Clements suggests that this could be the beginning of a series, and I hope that he publishes more titles on professional development.
 New teachers don’t always receive enough support from their employer, so looking for advice elsewhere is a very good idea.
 I believe that reading this kind of publications can help them a lot in the first few years of their career.